philc/book-notes/lifestyle/bogleheads guide to investing - mel lindauer.md

   whose yield is taxed at ordinary income tax rates."
   * "For this reason, and the fact that stocks benefit from the lower capital gains tax rates, we generally recommend placing stocks in taxable accounts and bonds in tax-advantaged accounts."
-* "Municipal bond sand bond funds generally provide lower yields than comparable taxable bonds."
+* "Municipal bonds and bond funds generally provide lower yields than comparable taxable bonds."

 ## Taxes part 2 (chap 11)